Facilities and Activities

 Black Hawk Lake is located next to the town of Lake View.
 Wall Lake is one mile south on county Road M68 and two miles west on D54.
 Odebolt is 10 miles west on Highway 175.
 Sac City is eight miles north on M68 and two miles east on Highway 20.

-Bicycling, Bird Watching, Boat Launch Ramp, Boating, Camping - Electric, Camping - Nonelectric, Camping - Youth Group, Canoeing, Dock, Boat, Dock, Fishing, Dump Station, Fish Cleaning Station, Fishing, Fuel, Boats, Hiking, Horseshoe Pits, Jet Skiing, Jogging/Running, Kayaking, Lake, Modern Cabins, Modern Campground, Paddle Boating, Picnic Area, Picnic Shelter, Playground, Powerboating, Restrooms, Swimming - Beach, Trails, Hiking, WalkingMore than a mile
+Bicycling, Bird Watching, Boat Launch Ramp, Boating, Cabins, Camping - Electric, Camping - Nonelectric, Camping - Youth Group, Canoeing, Dock, Boat, Dock, Fishing, Dump Station, Fish Cleaning Station, Fishing, Fuel, Boats, Hiking, Horseshoe Pits, Jet Skiing, Jogging/Running, Kayaking, Lake, Modern Cabins, Modern Campground, Paddle Boating, Picnic Area, Picnic Shelter, Playground, Powerboating, Restrooms, Swimming - Beach, Trails, Hiking, WalkingMore than a mile

 ATM/Cash Machine, Church, Fuel, Vehicles, Golf, Grocery Store, Hunting, Laundry, Medical Clinic, Motel, Motel, Putt-putt Course, Retail, Bait & Tackle, Retail, Drinks, Retail, Ice, Retail, Snacks, Shopping